Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 How OnlyFans PPV Works

-PPV Messages: Send locked content directly to subscribers via DM.
-They see a preview (typically blurred) and the price, then pay to unlock.
-There’s a reason PPV messages consistently outperform locked posts — they feel personal and direct.
-The subscriber’s inbox is their most intimate space on the platform.
+PPV Messages: Locked content sent directly to subscribers via DM.
+They see a blurred preview and the price, then pay to unlock.
+PPV messages consistently outperform locked posts because the subscriber’s inbox is intimate — it feels personal, not like a storefront.

-Locked Posts: Content posted to your feed with a price tag.
-Subscribers see a locked preview and choose whether to unlock.
-Works well for passive, ongoing catalog sales.
+Locked Posts: Content posted to your feed with a price tag attached.
+Subscribers scroll past, see the locked preview, and choose whether to unlock.
+Works well for passive catalog sales and content that benefits from being permanently available.

-When you use PPV messages as your primary vehicle and locked posts as your secondary, your revenue naturally increases because you’re meeting subscribers where engagement is highest.
+When you use PPV messages as your primary vehicle and locked posts as a secondary archive, revenue naturally increases — you’re selling where attention is highest.

 Pricing Range

-As you develop your PPV catalog, you’ll begin to notice where your specific audience’s price sensitivity lives.
 OnlyFans allows PPV pricing from $3 to $200 per piece.
-The most productive ranges:
+The most productive ranges our creators use:

 Building Your PPV Content Strategy